deivshon/roadblock/docs/CONFIGS.md

 ## Rules

 The rules section is a list of rules.
-Each rule must have a `name` and a `rule` field, where the actual conditions combination will be laid out
+Each rule must have a `name` and a `rule` field, where the actual conditions combination is laid out

 The available operators are